jsstuff/xql/README.md

 INSERT
 ------

-Insert query is described by `uql.core.InsertQuery` node and wrapped by `uql.INSERT(...)`.
+Insert query is described by `xql.node.InsertQuery` node and wrapped by `xql.INSERT(...)`.
 Note that `INSERT(...)` accepts parameters that can describe a target table and data to be inserted.

-The `uql.core.InsertQuery` implements the following interface:
+The `xql.node.InsertQuery` implements the following interface:

-uql.core.InsertQuery       | Description
+xql.node.InsertQuery       | Description
 :------------------------- | :------------------------------------
 `.TABLE(table)`            |
 `.INTO(table)`             | Specify a target `table`